joshterrill/hacked.codes/content/blog/2023/extracting-firmware-reverse-engineering-encryption-keys-foscam/index.md

 <img src="./assets/gigadevice-flash-chip.jpg" />

-Looking at the datasheet was see the following layout:
+Looking at the datasheet we see the following layout:

 <img src="./assets/flash-chip-diagram.png" />